Mojo4Sho1/SMC23_DataChallenge/README.md

 - Creates Node Scatter, Node Time Series, and Cabinet Time Series plots for each date.
 - Exports the plots as interactive HTML files.

 ## Program 2: Challenge_3.2.py
-The script `Challenge_3.2.py` is designed to perform a more nuanced analysis of the telemetry data.
-It processes the data for the five specified dates simultaneously and generates five subplots for each type of chart.
-The visualizations include Power Consumption, Power Magnitude, Power Gradient, Power Spectrum, and Power Spectral Density (PSD) comparisons.
-These subplots provide a comparative view of the system's power behavior across the five selected dates.
+The script `Challenge_3.2.py` focuses on comparative analysis of power data from five Parquet files related to the SUMMIT supercomputer.
+It performs the following steps for each file in the `file_names` list:
+- Creates DataFrames from the Parquet files and drops duplicate rows.
+- Averages power values with the same hostname and timestamp.
+- Calculates the input power and creates a new column for cabinet names.
+- Groups the data by timestamp and cabinet, then aggregates input power for the entire system.
+- Calculates power fluctuations, power magnitudes, and power gradients using numpy and pandas.
+- Applies Fast Fourier Transform (FFT) to power fluctuations to compute the Power Spectrum and Power Spectral Density (PSD).
+- Generates five sets of visualizations, each consisting of five subplots for Power Consumption, Power Magnitude, Power Gradient, Power Spectrum, and PSD charts, respectively.
+- Customizes the visualizations with coordinated colors and tick values for easy comparison.
+- Writes the visualizations to separate HTML files for interactive exploration.

+The comparative analysis enabled by Challenge_3.2 allows users to gain valuable insights into the power dynamics and fluctuations of the SUMMIT system on five different dates, making it easier to identify patterns and trends across multiple datasets.

 ## Instructions
 To use the scripts, follow these steps: